mpkondrashin/voneex/README.md

 ## Bugs:

+### If some of IANA Address Registry are not needed

+Go to Threat Intelligence->Suspicious Object Management->Exception List->Object type->IP address and delete excess entries.

-If macOS does not allow to run voneex, run following command:
+### If macOS does not allow to run voneex, run following command:
 ```commandline
 xattr -c voneex
 ```